-I'm a Research Fellow in the Poverty, Health, and Nutrition Division (PHND) at the International Food Policy Research Institute (IFPRI) and a non-resident Fellow at the Consortium for Development Policy Research (CDPR).
-I obtained my PhD in Economics at the University of Oxford, and was an AMID Fellow at Bocconi University in Milan.
+I am a Research Fellow in the Poverty, Gender, and Inclusion (PGI) Unit at the International Food Policy Research Institute (IFPRI) and a non-resident Fellow at both the Consortium for Development Policy Research (CDPR) and the Centre for Economic Research in Pakistan (CERP).

-Before starting my PhD, I worked as an Economist/ODI Fellow at the Ministry of Education in Ghana.
+Before starting my Ph.D., I worked as an Economist/ODI Fellow at the Ministry of Education in Ghana.